wp-plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 2.09 =
+* fixed target path to make sure it always ends with a directory separator.
 = 2.08 =
 * fixed commit missing new file
 = 2.07 =